racz16/WebGL-GLSL-Editor/README.md

 ### Color picker

-The extension can display a color picker if you initialize or reassign a `vec3` or `vec4` variable whihch name contains the word `color` or `colour` and the assigned expression is a `vec3` or `vec4` constructor and it's parameters are number literals.
+The extension can display a color picker if you initialize or reassign a `vec3` or `vec4` variable whose name contains the word `color` or `colour` and the assigned expression is a `vec3` or `vec4` constructor and its parameters are number literals.

 ![color picker](res/gif/color-picker.gif)

 ### Code injection

 The extension can inject code into the GLSL files.
-You can specify the code in the Settings.
+You can specify the code in Settings.

 ![code injection](res/png/screenshots/code-injection.png)

 ### Show/Peek call hierarchy

-The extension can visualize the functions' and constructors' incoming ang outgoing calls as a graph.
+The extension can visualize the functions' and constructors' incoming and outgoing calls as a graph.

 ![call hierarchy](res/gif/call-hierarchy.gif)